LiuTaowen-Tony/ICHaskellStyleGuide/README.md

       print "try again"
 ```

-if there are more than 2 if clause try use `case` instead, not entirely sure how to do this, maybe we can ask Nick together
+For more than two conditions, consider using a `case` expression.

 ```haskell
 foo :: IO ()